 Set your multimeter to voltage test mode.
 While hand-turning the drive shaft, put the multimeter probes on the positive and negative wires of the motor.
 If you are unable to determine which is positive and which is negative, don't worry: some multimeters will be able to determine this on their own.
 If yours cannot, you will simply be shown "negative voltage in error" as you turn the motor/generator.
 Since you are the one applying the work (by turning the drive shaft), the motor will then produce a magnetic field and current, becoming a generator instead.
 If the motor is in working condition, your multimeter should indicate a voltage.

-When looking for motors to salvage, look for devices that aren't heavily corroded.
+When looking for motors to salvage for your homemade generator, look for devices that aren't heavily corroded.
 If the outside is rusted through, chances are good the inside is junk.

 You can use old bike parts to link your generators to your kinetic energy sources and create gear ratios that have the generators rotating at their optimal RPMs.